gianpanoy/gianpanoy.github.io/essays/software-eng-reflection.md

 ---
 layout: essay
 type: essay
-title: "The Real Software Engineering - A Refleciton"
+title: "The Real Software Engineering - A Reflection"
 # All dates must be YYYY-MM-DD format!
 date: 2024-05-10
 published: true